 There are approximately 45 purported class action cases pending against cigarette manufacturers and other defendants.
-Of these approximately 45 cases, Lorillard is a defendant in approximately 25, five of which also name Loews as a defendant.
+Of these approximately 45 cases, Lorillard is a defendant in approximately 25, six of which also name Loews as a defendant.
 Two cases that name both Loews and Lorillard as defendants have not been served on any of the parties.
-Many of the purported class actions are in the pre-trial, discovery stage, although trial proceedings are under way in one of the matters.
-As discussed under "-- Significant Recent Developments," a verdict was returned in favor of defendants in one of those matters, Blankenship v.
-American Tobacco Company, et al. during November of 2001.
+Many of the purported class actions are in the pre-trial, discovery stage, although trial proceedings were under way in two of the matters as of November 6, 2001.
 Most of the suits seek class certification on behalf of residents of the states in which the purported class action cases have been filed, although some suits seek class certification on behalf of residents of multiple states.
 Plaintiffs in all but two of the purported class action cases seek class certification on behalf of individuals who smoked cigarettes or were exposed to environmental tobacco smoke.
 In one of the two remaining purported class action cases, plaintiffs seek class certification on behalf of individuals who paid insurance premiums.
 Plaintiffs in the other remaining suit seek class certification on behalf of U.S. residents under the age of 22 who purchased cigarettes as minors and who do not have personal injury claims.
-Plaintiffs in a few of the reimbursement cases, which are discussed below, also seek certification of such cases as class actions.
+Plaintiffs in some of the reimbursement cases, which are discussed below, also seek certification of such cases as class actions.

 Various courts have ruled on motions for class certification in smoking and health-related cases.
 In 12 state court cases, which were pending in five states and the District of Columbia, courts have denied plaintiffs' class certification motions.
-In another 15 cases, cigarette manufacturers have defeated motions for class certification before either federal trial courts or courts of appeal from cases pending in 13 states and the Commonwealth of Puerto Rico.
+In another 14 cases, cigarette manufacturers have defeated motions for class certification before either federal trial courts or courts of appeal from cases pending in 12 states and the Commonwealth of Puerto Rico.
 The denial of class certification in a New York federal court case, however, was due to the court's interest in preserving judicial resources for a potentially broader class certification ruling in In re Simon (II) Litigation, which is discussed below.
 In six cases in which Lorillard is a defendant, plaintiffs' motions for class certification have been granted and appeals either have been rejected at the interlocutory stage, appeals have not yet been considered, or, in one case, plaintiffs' claims were resolved through a settlement agreement.

 These six cases are Broin (which is the matter concluded by a settlement agreement and discussed under "-- Conventional Product Liability Cases -- Flight Attendant Cases"), Engle, Blankenship, Scott, Daniels and Brown.